Symmetric Ideals and Invariant Hilbert Schemes: Classification for

 Table~\ref{tab:classification} provides the first main result of this section.
 It provides all homogeneous symmetric ideals $I \subseteq P = \CC[x_1,\ldots,x_n]$ for $n \geq 3$ and such that $r = \dim(P/I) \leq 2n$.
 Note that all unspecified indices in each appearing generator are meant to be \emph{distinct} and run through all of $[n]$.
 The generators of the form $(x_i-x_j)(x_k-x_l)$ must therefore be interpreted as only occurring for $n \geq 4$ but not for $n=3$.
 To avoid redundancy in the table, for row~2 one should take $r \geq n+3$.
 For example, for $r = n+2$ the first ideal of row~2 is the same as that of row~5 for $[a:b] = [-1:n]$.
 Finally, the second ideal of row~7 has colength $7>2n$ for $n=3$, so we only consider it for $n \geq 4$.

 \begin{theorem} Let $n \geq 3$.
 Table~\ref{tab:classification} lists all homogeneous symmetric ideals $I$ with $\dim_\CC P/I = r \leq 2n$ together with the isomorphism class of the $S_n$-module $P/I$.
 For all occurring representations $\rho$, the invariant Hilbert scheme $\HH_\rho$ is irreducible.
-Moreover, each point of $\HH_\rho$ corresponding to a homogeneous symmetric ideal is smooth or singular according to the last column of Table~\ref{tab:classification}, where a point $[a:b]$ of $\PP^1$ means that the corresponding ideal is the only singular point in this row. \end{theorem}
+Moreover, each point of $\HH_\rho$ corresponding to a homogeneous symmetric ideal is smooth or singular according to the last column of Table~\ref{tab:classification}, where a point $[a:b]$ of $\PP^1$ means that the corresponding ideal is the only singular point among the homogeneous ideals on this invariant Hilbert scheme.
+The second to last column gives the dimension of $\HH_\rho$. \end{theorem}

 Let us point out that the representation of Row~6 in Table~\ref{tab:classification} is \emph{not} a direct sum of permutation modules.
 In particular, $\HH_\rho$ can be non-empty even for such $\rho$.
 In fact, for $\rho = S^{(n)} \oplus 2 S^{(n-1,1)}$, we have $\HH_\rho \cong \CC^1$ as the proof of Theorem~\ref{thm:classification} shows, so the only embedded symmetric deformations of the homogeneous ideal in Row~6 are those obtained from it via the action of $\mathbb{G}_a$.